Bounds on eigenstate thermalization: End Matter

-As mentioned in the main text, the seminorm $\seminorm{1}{\cdot}$ with an apt choice of $\mathcal{A}$ serves as a unified measure for various notions of quantum-thermal equilibrium.
+\sectionS{Seminorm $\seminorm{1}{\cdot}$ as a unified measure \\ of quantum-thermal equilibrium} As mentioned in the main text, the seminorm $\seminorm{1}{\cdot}$ with an appropriate choice of $\mathcal{A}$ serves as a unified measure for a rich variety of notions about quantum thermal equilibrium.
 In this section, we provide some examples.